The Millionaire Paupers: Plot

 Mabel Burne-Smith hopes to marry her daughter Enid to wealthy Allen Winthrop as a way to extricate herself from her debts.
 She and Allen's mother agree to the marriage, even though Allen and Enid have never met.
 Enid wants nothing to do with it and escapes to a tenement house where she rents a room.
-Meanwhile, Allen has received an anonymous letter stating that Albert Martin (Lon Chaney), the landlord he hired to run one of his tenements, is a crook.
+Meanwhile, Allen has received an anonymous letter stating that Albert Martin, the landlord he hired to run one of his tenements, is a crook.
 Allen disguises himself and rents a room in his own tenement, which coincidentally is the same house where Enid is staying.
 Enid meets Allen for the first time, and the two are mutually attracted.

 Enid has befriended a woman named Mabel and her sweetheart George.
 George is unhappy with all the attention that Martin, the landlord, has been paying to Mabel.
 Mabel confides to Enid that she is only being nice to Martin because she persuaded him to let her slide for awhile on her rent so that she could buy some new dresses.
 Enid pawns her last piece of jewelry to get the money Mabel needs to pay back Martin.

 Martin comes to Mabel's room, demanding the rent money, and they begin to argue.
 Allen and George come to the room and Mabel has Martin hide in the closet.
 When the men enter, Martin appears and says he bought new dresses for Mabel.
 Enid, trying to save her friend's romance, says that it's not true and that the dresses are really hers.
 George and Mabel are reunited, but Allen leaves Enid, disappointed by her having accepted gifts from Martin.

 Allen fires Martin, and hires George to run the tenement, while Enid leaves the tenement and returns home to her mother.
 Allen later regrets snubbing Enid and tries in vain to find some trace of her, but to no avail.
 Allen and his mother are later invited to the Burne-Smith's home for dinner, where he is supposed to meet the woman he is to marry.
 When he sees the woman is Enid, he realizes that they were fated to be together, and he and Enid are happily reunited.